TAXIIProject/taxiiproject.github.io/documentation/faq/index.md

 title: TAXII FAQ
 ---

 TAXII FAQ are questions and answers to questions that have been asked about the TAXII Specifications.
+For FAQ about TAXII itself, please see the [About Page](/about/#frequently-asked-questions)

 New questions, comments, or clarifications can be posted to the TAXII Discussion List or sent to taxii@mitre.org.